bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is an object model of the html elements of a webpage.
+It is a language neutral Application Programming Interface (API) that is the "bridge" between the content and the browser.
+Everything inside of the DOM is a node on a tree structure.

 2. What is an event?

+An event is what happens when action occurs (Some events are a mouseclick, hover, and keydown) on a webpage.
+When an event occurs, our code is notified of it and each event are referenced by an object.
+If DOM events were not a thing, webpages might be similar to "read-only" word documents.

 3. What is an event listener?

+An event listener is a function that is called when an event occurs.
+The event listener usually takes two parameters; the event, and the callback.
+For example, "keydown" is the event, and the callback could be a function that changes the direction of the snake in a snake game.

 4. Why would we convert a NodeList into an Array?

+We would convert a nodeList into an Array to add functionality to the data such the following Array.filter().

 5. What is a component?

+A component is a way to be able to reuse HTML, CSS, and JS very easily (it is an HTML and CSS "repeatable").
+Components are modular pieces of code that use the combination of the languages above to output content into the DOM.
+In an component, JS is what connects everything together.
+Components are ubiquitous on the web today and can cut down on development time because of their reusablity.

 ### Git Set up